Lingeer: Characteristics and powers

-Historians are careful to not understate her influence in the pre-colonial period; the Lingeer is said to both make and unmake kings.
+Historians are careful not to understate her influence in the pre-colonial period; the Lingeer is said to both make and unmake kings.
 In the Wolof state, the Lingeer's political significance traditionally included: control of some of the king's land, which they would administer by using captives; provision of food and maintenance for their retainers; and integration into the clan system.
 Members of the community needed to charm and persuade a Lingeer if they held hopes of acquiring a political career.

-In the Serer Kingdoms of Sine and Saloum, the Lingeer held significant power and was crowned Lingeer by the Maad a Sinig and Maad Saloum (King of Sine and Saloum respectively) after his own corronation ceremony.
+In the Serer Kingdoms of Sine and Saloum, the Lingeer held significant power and was crowned Lingeer by the Maad a Sinig and Maad Saloum (King of Sine and Saloum, respectively) after his own coronation ceremony.
 In the economic realm, like her Wolof counterpart, the Lingeer of Serer societies controlled several villages, the contributions of which she was free to utilize.
 The inhabitants of such villages would traditionally cultivate a field of grain for their Lingeer.

 Many noble families sent forth their daughters to be followers of the Lingeer; however, captives often filled this role as well.

 The Lingeer was accompanied by a female géwél, a professional singer or musician, regionally known as a griot.
 The géwél sang listeners to sleep at night and awakened them in the morning.
 The types of songs sung to honor a Lingeer's sovereignty include: taggate, màdd, woy u lingeer, and buur.

 The power position that the Lingeer occupied was a bi- and sometimes tri-cameral one: her leadership activities were carried out at the highest tier, as a co-monarch.
 In the case of a conflict between a Lingeer and the king, a Lingeer would sometimes create new political alliances.

 Towards the end of the seventeenth century, a relationship was established throughout many Wolof lands between the Lingeers and the Idaw al-Hajj, a vast grouping of Saharan immigrants that established a commercial network linking Senegambia with North Africa and the western Sahara.
 In these instances, the Idaw al-Hajj served as the queen's religious advisors.